IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 {: #get-started-next-steps}

 Success!
 You're all set with your {{site.data.keyword.mdms_short}} order.

+A member of the {{site.data.keyword.mdms_short}} team will reach out to you or your IBM Client Representative to verify the request.

 - To find out more about tracking your order, check out [Managing your request](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-manage-request).
 - To find out more about receiving and connecting your device, check out [Setting up the device](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-device-overview).